vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 I've also drawn of what I've seen in various social circles such as the effective altruist and rationalist communities.

+I think things of a similar nature to these are also important in interpersonal relationships, though I think they may not be quite as "unreasonably effectve" in those contexts.

 The four things I've identified are:

 * Responsiveness